 2. When you go to use one device for streaming (say the iPad) and the hearing aids connection is being held by another device (say the iPhone) and the device from which you want to stream (say the iPad) cannot take control of them, go to the device that has control (in this case the iPhone) and switch OFF Bluetooth by swiping up on the bottom of your iPhone and selecting the Bluetooth button.
 This releases the hold on the hearing aids.
 You can immediately turn Bluetooth back ON on the iPhone so you don't forget.

 3. Go to the iPad and start streaming.
 The sound of the iPad should be in your aids.
+If you find that it doesn't start streaming to your iPad or the streaming is only in one ear, then turn Bluetooth off and then back on on your iPad.
+(This also seems to work if you lose streaming later on in one aid but not the other.)
 If you find that you forgot to do step 2 before trying to stream, you can simply turn Bluetooth OFF (and then ON so you don't forget) on the device that controls the hearing aid.
 As soon as you turn OFF Bluetooth the connection is released and the streaming to your aids will start on the device you want.

 I share this because I was messing with turning my hearing aids on and off, my iphone/ipad on and off, and repairing my aids.
 None of that is necessary.
 Although annoying and one should not have to manually turn off and on Bluetooth, it does work and is easier than the routine I was using before.